iot-uoe/feeling-responsive/pages/development.md

 permalink: "/development/"
 ---

 We are in the process of installing [Kerlink](http://www.kerlink.fr/en/) gateways at up to five sites across the University campus.
-In the first instance, data sent to the gateways will be accessed via [The Things Network](https://www.thethingsnetwork.org).
+In the first instance, data sent to the gateways will be accessed via a private instance of[The Things Network](https://www.thethingsnetwork.org).

-The first of these gateways was installed on the library at Kings Buildings at the start of December 2016, and a second one is in the process of being set up on the roof of 50 George Square.
-Additional gateways are being temporarily deployed inside Argyle House and the University Main Library.
+Gateways are currently installed on following locations:

+* Murray Library, Kings Buildings
+* 50 George Square
+* Main Library, George Square
+* Argyle House

+We will be installing more gateways in the course of the coming year.

 ![]({{ site.urlimg }}/kerlink-kb.jpg)